 The Ark is an independent, locally owned subscription newspaper that covers the people and activities of the Tiburon Peninsula, which includes Tiburon, Belvedere and Strawberry.

-The Ark is published once a week arriving in our subscribers’ mailboxes on Wednesdays.
+The paper is published once a week, arriving in our subscribers’ mailboxes on Wednesdays.
 With newsstand sales and a pass-on factor of 2.36 (to account for more than one person reading the paper per home), The Ark reaches a paid readership of more than 6,000 people.
 From our subscribers to the residents who pick up the paper at The Ark’s office on Tuesdays so they can get the news early, our readers are devoted to the paper, reading it cover to cover, including the advertisements.

 History of The Ark

 The Ark was founded in 1972 — with its first regular weekly issue in 1973 — by a group of local Tiburon Peninsula people who were upset with The Ebb Tide, the local paper at the time, for not publishing a promotional article on Ayala Day, an annual Belvedere-Tiburon party that was held on Angel Island.
 They decided to start their own newspaper, The Ark, which suffered financial difficulties until James B. McClatchy, of the highly respected McClatchy Co. newspaper chain, bought it out of bankruptcy in 1975.

 Marilyn Kessler and Barbara Gnoss started at the The Ark in 1979, when it was under McClatchy’s ownership and the editorial leadership of Brad Breithaupt.
 Breithaupt, now at the Marin Independent Journal, hired both Kessler and Gnoss as feature writers.
 In 1985, Kessler and Gnoss started job-sharing the editorship, each one working four months working and then taking four months off.
 The arrangement, which was the envy of the community, allowed both Kessler and Gnoss flexibility to travel.